 Employee handbooks and policy manuals of businesses in UAE are meant to offer a comprehensive look with what it means for new hires to be working with their new employers.
 Needless to say, the documents include information on a broad range of areas.
 In this article, well provide you with tips so you can create an effective employee handbook and policy manual for your organization.
 Read on!

-Tip no. 1: Set the tone with the introductory information.
+1. Set the tone with the introductory information

 Your handbook has to have an introductory section.
 Take note: this is very crucial as this will set the stage of your business to your staff.
 Apart from the table of contents which help in navigating the manual or handbook, include the following for your introductory section: